SDN Logo

 What impressed you negatively?

-Applicants commonly expressed concerns about the lack of diversity, large class sizes, cold weather, and limited clinical experience in the early years.
-Suggestions include improving campus facilities, addressing interviewer behavior, enhancing tour experiences, and providing more information on curriculum and student life.
+Applicants commonly expressed concerns about the lack of diversity, large class sizes, cold weather, outdated facilities, and a perceived lack of enthusiasm among students.
+Suggestions included improving campus facilities, fostering a more inclusive environment, addressing concerns about class size, and enhancing student engagement and morale.

 What did you wish you had known ahead of time?